 – Why dividends are important.

 So now it is your turn.
 What is your favorite way to invest? and what is your favorite dividend stock?
-For more investment fun, please visit our post on Roth IRA’s.
+For more investment fun, please visit our post on How Roth IRA’s are making people into millionaires.
 Thanks for reading, and I will see you all in the next blog post!